danielo515/obsidian-modal-form/README.md

 -   User interface for creating new forms
 -   Create new notes directly from the form using templates
     -   Template editor has a nice UI for creating templates
+-   **Register commands for your forms:** Instantly trigger any form (with a template) from the command palette—no need for QuickAdd or external templates for simple use cases
 -   Many input types
     -   number
     -   date